AlignRec: Aligning and Training in Multimodal Recommendations: Introduction

 To manage the challenges above, we propose a multimodal recommendation framework \textbf{AlignRec}.
-For \textbf{Challenge 1}, we develop three alignment objectives for different contexts, respectively.
+For \textbf{Challenge 1}, we develop three alignment objectives for different contexts as illustrated in Fig.~\ref{fig:method-diff}(d), respectively.
 The alignment within contents, namely \textbf{inter-content alignment (ICA)}, aligns different content modality fields (\eg, vision and text) with the help of attention-based cross-modality encoder, and outputs a unified modality representation for one item.
 The alignment between content and categorical ID, namely \textbf{content-category alignment (CCA)}, utilizes contrastive learning to bridge the gap between multimodal content features and user/item ID-based features for better utilization and adaptation of multimodal information.
 The \textbf{user-item alignment (UIA)} aligns users and their interacted items via cosine similarity.
 For \textbf{Challenge 2}, we propose to train AlignRec by first pre-training the inter-content alignment task, and then training the remaining two alignment tasks together with the recommendation goal.
 With the pre-training stage utilizing mLLM's capacity to align content modality, the process of jointly learning multi-modality becomes more stable, which leads to a better item/user representation.
-For \textbf{Challenge 3}, we propose three \textbf{intermediate evaluation} protocols, including zero-shot, item-CF and mask modality recommendation, to directly evaluate whether the unified and aligned multimodal features generated in the pre-training process via inter-content alignment are helpful for recommendation.
-Our contributions can be concluded as follows:
+For \textbf{Challenge 3}, we propose three \textbf{intermediate evaluation} protocols, including zero-shot, item-CF and mask modality recommendation, to directly evaluate whether the unified and aligned multimodal features generated via inter-content alignment are helpful for recommendation.
+It can help us select a better multimodal encoder and reduce the complexity of hyper-parameter search in training.
+The detailed differences on training and evaluation between AlignRec and current methods will be discussed in Fig.~\ref{fig:framework}.